-Acting Lieutenant Trent Shimabukuro served as the District Commander in Lihue for the year 2011.
-District Supervisors included Sergeants, Todd Tanaka and Carl Oliver, and Acting Sergeant Len Nitta.
-Senior Clerk Mike Lane provided clerical and administrative support.
+Lieutenant Scott Brede served as the District Commander in Lihue for the year 2013.
+District Supervisors included Sergeants, Kennison Nagahisa, Sandy Wakumoto, and Sergeant Colin Nesbitt.
+Senior Clerk Mike lane provided clerical and administrative support.

 The Lihue District is the hub and main business & commercial district on the island.
-It encompasses the central, heavily populated region of Kaua'i, extending from Kapaa Town to the "Tunnel of Trees" near Koloa.
+It encompasses the central, heavily populated region of Kaua'i, extending from Kapaa Town to the "Knudsen Gap" near Koloa.
 The larger population and higher concentration of businesses, government offices, transportation and special event venues typically equates to a greater caseload for Lihue officers.